Wednesday, February 22, 2012

 Bottom line is that there are two types of travelers to whom we strongly recommend river cruising:

-1. People like us who have seen all there is to see of ocean ports.
+1. People like us who have seen all there is to see of "Coastal Europe".

 2. People who ordinarily would wear themselves out with an arduous driving excursion through Europe.
-(Here's hint: Virtually all the big Tour Companies in Europe are opening up River Cruise product - either their own ships or in a marketing agreement with an existing cruise company.)
+(Here's hint: Virtually all the big tour companies in Europe are now offering a River Cruise product - either their own ships or in a marketing agreement with an existing river cruise company.)

 As with all forms of vacations, choosing the right line and the right itinerary are the make or break factors in having a memorable vacation.
-Find a Travel Professional that knows their stuff!
+Find a Travel Professional that knows their stuff. (we would love to entice you to contact our travel agency - Acendas Vacations!)

 Cheers,